 This hike will have your calves hurting and your heart pumping, so come prepared with snacks and water.
 The view of the Rivière Malbaie and surrounding mountains makes the whole excursion “vaut la peine."

 How do I get to the trailhead?: From Route 138 take the direction of Saint-Aime-des-Lacs and continue on Principale Street.
-Continue following the signs for 27 km and then you’ll end up at the park entrance.
+Continue following the signs for 27 kilometres and then you’ll end up at the park entrance.
 The trail begins from Pin Blanc campground.

 Read more about this trail: sepaq.com